As the number of COVID-19 cases continue to rise in Thailand, people living here seem to be in a constant state of panic, and understandably so.

 It’s times like these that people start to realize the importance of having expat individual health insurance in case the worst happens.
 Pacific Prime is a global health insurance company that specializes in helping you find the best insurance policy for your needs and budget, whether you’re looking for individual or family health insurance for expats.

 As an expert in the insurance industry, I’m more than happy to answer any of your insurance-related questions.
-Feel free to contact me at my personal email at firstname.lastname@example.org or contact our team at Pacific Prime.
+You can email me at firstname.lastname@example.org